Finding and Evaluating Research Materials

 Articles are found in periodical publications, issued on a regular or "periodic" basis (daily, weekly, monthly, or quarterly).
 These include newspapers, popular magazines, and academic or scholarly journals.
-Scholarly articles are usually the most appropriate source of information for research papers.
+Scholarly articles are usually the most appropriate source of information for academic research.

 Searching for Articles

 Full-text articles are found in two main formats: print and electronic.
-The UB Libraries have vast collections of print journals and also provide electronic access to large numbers of journals through full-text databases.
+The UB Libraries have vast collections of print journals and also provide electronic access to even larger numbers of journals through full-text databases.